bryanthuan/bryanthuan/README.md

 I am passionate about new, innovative technologies.
 I have years of experience in technology.
 I co-founded Serepok Coworking Space (a share working space solution for business) and played a major role (Data team) in the creation of Lazada (biggest ecommerce marketplace in Southest Asia) in my early 25's.
 I have been involved with multiple startups in both leadership and technology capacities.

+In Autumn of 2019, I joined Aleph Labs as Delivery Manager position, the most high end technology solution for business in SEA, where I manage 14 developers.
 ## GitHub Stats

 Coming Soon